FaresShehata/Wordle-Clone/README.md

-# Wordle-Clone
+# WordleClone
-A clone of Wordle implemented in Python
+A terminal based clone of Wordle implemented in Python